mabragor/cl-binaural/README.md

 Hence, repeatedly calling MOVE-STREAMER with small increments really feels like source moving continuously!

 TODO:
-  - of course, it would be nice to incorporate some HRTFs, to make this feasible for creation of 'virtual audio reality'
   - algorithms are far from optimal, and the whole thing lags, if you simultaneously feed enough NAIVE-BINAURERs to the mixer, hence it would be good to speed up.